IPad Pro (M5): Audio and calling

 The device features four speaker audio and a studio-quality four-microphone array.
-The M5 introduces enhanced video calling with local capture functionality and support for relaying cellular calls from a nearby iPhone using the Phone app.
+The M5 model introduces enhanced video calling with local capture functionality and support for relaying cellular calls from a nearby iPhone using the Phone app.
 Standard features include FaceTime, Center Stage, SharePlay, screen sharing, and Portrait mode.

 Battery

 The 11-inch model includes a 31.29-watt-hour battery, while the 13-inch features a 38.99-watt-hour battery, both providing approximately 10 hours of web browsing or video playback on Wi-Fi.
-A new feature for the M5 is fast-charge capability, achieving up to 50% charge in approximately 30 minutes with a 40W Dynamic Power Adapter or any USB-C power adapter capable of delivering 60 W or higher.
+A new feature for the M5 is fast-charge capability, achieving up to 50% charge in approximately 30 minutes with a 40 W Dynamic Power Adapter or any USB-C power adapter capable of delivering 60 W or higher.

 Software

 The iPad Pro (M5) ships with iPadOS 26.0, which introduced new multitasking features and a redesigned interface called Liquid Glass.
 The device is compatible with Apple Pencil Pro, Apple Pencil (USB-C), and the previous generations' Magic Keyboard.